-Written by Ryan on Friday the 23rd of November 2018.
+Written by Active Minds on Friday the 23rd of November 2018.

 Dementia can be an incredibly isolating disease, especially for people who are living in a care home environment away from family, loved ones and friends.
 Therefore, it is important to encourage people with dementia to engage in group activities whenever possible, as this will encourage socialisation and conversation, which can help to reduce feelings of depression and anxiety.

 Here are some great group activities to get you started:

 As people get older, reading books can become harder.
 However, an interest in reading stories may remain.
 Start a book club, but rather than asking each person to go away and read the book to themselves, gather the group together and either read the book to them or play an audio version of the story.
 Then pose questions to the group to encourage them to start discussing the book.
 Choosing a book that focuses on an era from their past might also help trigger memories and elicit reminiscence conversations too.